'Stoppress' pages for 2025

 Ring the free phone number above and quote EOG.
 Bill will make a donation to the EOG as a result of owners buying...

-Now on the paint is being supplied as 2.5 litres in 3 litre size cans, so it is easier to stir.
+Now the paint is being supplied as 2.5 litres in 3 litre size cans, so it is easier to stir.

 Members if you would like it delivered all you have to do is ring the free-phone number to speak to Bill and quote 'Eventide Owners Group' If you are not enrolled join first or we will know and you will not get the discount.